Router One

 Telegram and Discord community bots

-Answer protocol questions, explain docs, and summarize updates inside community channels.
+Answer product questions, explain docs, and summarize updates inside community channels.

 Reference architecture

-Use Web3 data providers for chain data and Router One for LLM reasoning over that data.
+Use external data providers for any domain data your agent needs, and Router One for LLM reasoning over that data.

 Data layer

-Moralis, The Graph, Dune, Alchemy, QuickNode, Etherscan, or your own indexer supplies normalized onchain context.
+Your data provider — for example, Moralis, The Graph, Dune, Alchemy, QuickNode, Etherscan for blockchain data, or your own indexer for any domain — supplies normalized context.

 Agent layer